United Way inspires collaborations to impact community improvement.

 We exceed the standards for efficiency, transparency, and compliance.

-United Way of Washington County has earned the 2020 Platinum of Transparency on GuideStar USA.
+United Way of Washington County has earned the 2022 Platinum of Transparency on Candid's GuideStar.
 By adding information about our goals, strategies, capabilities, achievements, and progress indicators, we highlight the difference we help to make in the world.
 Guidestar is the world's central source for nonprofit evaluation.
 This is the highest recognition possible!
 For the past 2 years in a row now, we have maintained a spot in the top one percent of the more than 1.8 million charities rated by Guidestar.
 View our Guidestar Profile.

 Every year each United Way must adhere to a set of standards and requirements that United Way Worldwide has dictated.
 To utilize the United Way name and brand, United Ways must complete these membership standards United Way of Washington County, MD, has completed all reporting requirements for United Way Worldwide and has been granted membership in their international organization.
 Categories reviewed included fiscal responsibility, governance, campaign policies, and success and community investments.